 DEVELOPMENT OPPORTUNITIES: An annual ARES/RACES Conference is held to enable you to meet with ECs and other DECs, to hear of new developments and share ideas.
-All DECs receive the quarterly ARES/RACES Newsletter that serves these communication functions throughout the year, as well as serving as an official policy document for Wisconsin ARES/RACES.
-A wide variety of training courses are available in addition to EmComm I, II, and III, such as the several dozen courses available through FEMA.
+All DECs receive the Monthly ARRL Section Newsletter that serves these communication functions throughout the year, as well as serving as an official policy document for Wisconsin ARES/RACES.
+A wide variety of training courses are available as listed in the Wisconsin ARES/RACES Standardized Training Plan, and courses available through FEMA.
 Wisconsin Emergency Management courses are also available to you.